MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 - Not fully optimized for performance or disk space yet.
 - Full Windows Defender ATP integration is not available yet.
 - Mac devices that switch networks may appear multiple times in the APT portal.
-- Centrally managed uninstall is still being developed.
-As a workaround, a manual uninstall must be performed on each client device.
+- Centrally managed uninstall via Intune is still in development.
+As an alternative, manually uninstall Microsoft Defender ATP for Mac from each client device.

 ## Collecting diagnostic information